graphhopper/directions-api/routing.md

 ### Area information

-If you need to find out defails about the supported features e.g. which profiles and if foot supports elevation or you need to ping the routing service then use '/api/1/route/info'
+If you need to find out details about the supported features e.g. which profiles and if foot supports elevation or you need to ping the routing service then use '/api/1/route/info'

 ### Example output: